kordano/stechuhr/README.md

 # stechuhr

-Rapidly built prototype for simple task tracking and written in Clojure and Clojurescript powered by [http://replikativ.io/](replikativ).
+Rapidly built prototype for simple task tracking and written in Clojure and Clojurescript powered by [replikativ](http://replikativ.io].

-A recorded screencast can be found [](here)
+A recorded screencast can be found [here](https://youtu.be/LW8v6Cr9BcM)

 ## Usage
-Make sure [https://leiningen.org/](leiningen) is installed:
+Make sure [leiningen](https://leiningen.org/) is installed:

 Build the web app:
 ```